-One of the biggest hurdles of the new government is the geopolitical tensions, due to Russia´s aggressive action in seizing the Crimea in 2014.
-Estonia, Lithuania, and Latvia became wary of Russia´s aggression, which prompted them to seek troop deployment to their nations from the North Atlantic Treaty Organization (NATO).
+One of the new government´s biggest challenges is geopolitical tensions due to Russia’s aggressive action in seizing the Crimea in 2014.
+Russia’s aggression prompted Estonia, Lithuania, and Latvia to seek NATO troop deploymentsin their nations.

-“An Allied presence is an essential prerequisite for Latvia’s security in a situation where Russia does not change its policies regarding the Ukraine conflict and, at the same time, strongly demonstrates its military presence and potential in the Baltic Sea region,” according to a statement from Latvia´s Ministry of Defense.
+“An Allied presence is an essential prerequisite for Latvia’s security in a situation where Russia does not change its policies regarding the Ukraine conflict and, at the same time, strongly demonstrates its military presence and potential in the Baltic Sea region,” said Latvia’s Ministry of Defense.